jmankoff/interaction/index.md

 will do to try to make the class a welcoming environment:
 - **Accessibility**: I have attempted to make all the course materials accessible according to web standards.
-If you need any additional support, I am always happy to work with you and the DSO to make sure that the class meets your needs
+If you need any additional support, I am always happy to work with you and the Disabled Students Office to make sure that the class meets your needs
 - **Inclusivity**: I will be working toward a broad base of examples, and a welcoming environment for all.
 Please let me know if you see